When did you first decide you wanted to cook?

-I’m the new Floor Reporter for Iron Chef America and I’m so stoked.
+I’m the Floor Reporter for Iron Chef America and I’m so stoked.
 Basically, I’m moving … moving very calmly, I might add … around the floor, asking quick questions of the contestants as they’re frantically trying to cook.
 I’ve got to think fast on my feet because these people are cooking anything and everything.
 Alton Brown is co-hosting with me, and I’ll run the first 20-minute tasting event.
 It’s a challenge!

 I’m still judging on other shows, too – Guy’s Grocery Game, Chopped and Beat Bobby Flay …all really completely different shows, so I’m learning something new every single day … I can’t even believe the kind of food I see – it’s amazing.
 I love it.

 This is your third year returning to OC Chef’s Table.
 Why the return?

 I’ve been involved in a number of charity events and dinners, but OC Chef’s Table has really had an impact on me.
 You feel everyone wants to be there because they truly care, and they’re coming together with this heightened sense of community to be involved in something that is such a crucial issue for our fellow human beings.

 The interactivity and the connection with the guests while you’re cooking is fantastic, too – I had such an enjoyable time with them.

 It’s just a great collection of amazing chefs who are able to do something good – and hang out with great people – for a great cause.
 I’m really pleased Illumination Foundation asked me to be involved again.
 It’s difficult to explain how it feels to be a part of it – there’s really nothing like this group.

 Any secret menu ideas you’re cooking up for the next OC Chef’s Table?